nemphi/hanabicms/README.md

 This project is currently in ⚠️ **alpha** ⚠️.
 It's not ready for production use.

-D1 (The database we use) is also in alpha stage, so it's not ready for production use either.
+D1 (The database we use) is in beta stage, so it's not ready for production use either.

 ## Why?